 Another decision that requires Board approval is acceptance of the EDCs' Compliance Filings.
-Because of the significance of this proceeding, the Board DIRECTS the EDCs to make a Compliance Filing by December 2, 2013.
-The Board will consider approval of the Compliance Filings at its next scheduled Board meeting thereafter.
+Because of the significance of this proceeding, the Board DIRECTS the EDCs to make a Compliance Filing by November 23, 2015.
+Further, the Board gives Staff the authority in reviewing the EDCs' compliance filings, to request that the Board Secretary issue compliance letters approving the filings should Staff upon review find them in compliance with this Order.

-Either the EDCs or the Auction Manager, in consultation with Staff and the Board's consultant, may make other Auction decisions as identified in Attachment A to this Order.
-These decisions include establishing minimum and maximum starting prices, establishing specific starting prices. the resolution of association issues, specific bidder application and credit issues, load cap and volume adjustment decisions, Auction price decrements, and other decisions which might be required throughout the implementation process.
+Either the EDCs or the Auction Manager, in consultation with Staff and the Board's consultant. may make other Auction decisions as identified in Attachment A to this Order.
+These decisions include establishing minimum and maximum starting prices, establishing specific starting prices, the resolution of association issues, specific bidder application and credit issues, load cap and volume adjustment decisions.
+Auction price decrements, and other decisions which might be required throughout the implementation process.
 Some of the aforementioned areas, such as bidder application and credit issues, are subject to rules spelled out in the Joint EDC Proposal.
 Other areas, such as load caps and volume adjustment decisions, establishing minimum and maximum starting prices, establishing specific starting prices, the resolution of association issues, and Auction price decrements are either Company-specific concerns, are determined directly from algorithms included in and approved as part of the Joint EDC Proposal, or are areas that need to be addressed by the Auction Manager based on its experience in this field.
 In the event that these other areas need to be addressed by the Auction Manger, the Board DIRECTS that the Auction Manager include in its Final Report a description of any such actions.
 Should any unforeseen circumstances occur during the Auction decision-making process, the Board DIRECTS Staff to immediately bring the matter to the Board's attention.